Do natural and alternative sleep tips actually work?

 Follow the leader

-Have problems letting go of the day’s events?
+Having problems letting go of the day’s events?
 Try journaling.
 Release your thoughts by putting them down on paper.
-Journaling isn’t just therapeutic, it can also shed light to ways you can improve your life when you reflect on your entries.
+Journaling isn’t just therapeutic, it can also shed light on ways you can improve your life when you reflect on your entries.